bsmithgall/bsmithgall.github.io/books/_posts/2019-03-14-name-of-the-rose.md

 date_read: "2019-03-14"
 ---

-*The Name of the Rose* is an absolutely wonderful book, much like [Foucoult's Pendulum](books/foucaults-pendulum) it mixes in brilliant, beautiful insight with long passages of absolutely impenetrable discurses on 14th century abbey organization and semiotics.
+*The Name of the Rose* is an absolutely wonderful book, much like [Foucault's Pendulum](books/foucaults-pendulum) it mixes in brilliant, beautiful insight with long passages of absolutely impenetrable discurses on 14th century abbey organization and semiotics.
 It's hard to know if Eco is a genius or a madman, or